yetulaxman/ContainersHPC2024/_hands-on/nf-core.md

    squeue -u $USER
    ```

-##  (Bonus) Think of the following aspects of single-cell RNA-seq pipeline:
+##  (Bonus) Think of the following aspects of Single-cell RNA-seq pipeline
-1. Where are the actual codes  (local path) of Nextflow pipeline located ? (*tip*: check slurm output file for more details or use *nextflow info nf-core/scrnaseq*)
+1. Where are the actual codes  (local path) of Nextflow pipeline located? (*tip*: check slurm output file for more details or use *nextflow info nf-core/scrnaseq*)
 2. What kind of Nextflow *profiles* are used in the above batch script?
-Also find out the details of how those profiles are described in the configuration file?
+Also, find out how those profiles are described in the configuration file?
-3. Find out the different commandline line options associated with scrnaseq pipeline ?( *hint*: use the following command: nextflow run nf-core/scrnaseq  --help)
+3. Find out the different mondatory command line options associated with scrnaseq pipeline?( *hint*: use the following command: nextflow run nf-core/scrnaseq  --help)